Workiva/over_react/README.md

   // ...
 }
 ```
 * Note: The [builder] will make the concrete getters and setters available in a generated class.
-The generated class uses the name of the mixin as a foundation, but removes the word mixin and adds the `$` symbol (e.g. `$FooProps` for the above example).
 To mix props classes together, the mixin class should be used rather than the generated props class.
 See [With other mixins](#with-other-mixins) below for more information.

 &nbsp;

 #### With other mixins

-__To compose props mixin classes__, create a class that extends `UiProps`.
-The generated props implementation will then use it as the base class and implement the generated version of the props mixins.
+__To compose props mixin classes__, create a class alias that uses `UiProps` as the base and mixes in props mixins.
+The generated props implementation will then use it as the base class and implement the generated version of those props mixins.
 ```dart
 UiFactory<FooProps> Foo = _$Foo;